Statement of Purpose (SOP) vs Personal Statement

 a Personal Statement is a personalized essay that discusses your career, and academic objectives, as well as the factors behind your academic decision.

-Here, we will discuss personal statement vs statement of purpose to make your journey of creating your application documents easier.
 Before you begin, you must understand the demand and purpose of these two types of application documents.
-The main idea to note about a personal statement vs a statement of purpose is that an SOP contains your goals after the completion of your intended course, whereas a Personal Statement discusses you, your personality, traits, and characteristics.
+The main idea to note about an academic statement of purpose vs personal statement is that an SOP contains your goals after the completion of your intended course, whereas a Personal Statement discusses you, your personality, traits, and characteristics.

 Statement of Purpose

-To begin with the basics, we need to understand what is statement of purpose.
 An SOP is a long essay, written cohesively, asked by universities abroad, during the application process.
 It explains your intention and the goals behind your decision to study their particular program at their university.
-This document provides an overview of your academic, and professional lives, your career, and academic objectives, your reasons for choosing that particular course, and university, and your worthiness for the same.
-You must elaborate on your pivotal life experiences, within the academic, and professional domains, that motivated your decisions.
+This document provides an overview of your academic and professional lives, your career, and academic objectives, your reasons for choosing that particular course, and university, and your worthiness for the same.
+You must elaborate on your pivotal life experiences, within the academic and professional domains, that motivated your decisions.

 Personal Statement